GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 #### Training.
 I used the [BERT for MLM -'bert-base-italian-xxl-cased'](https://huggingface.co/dbmdz/bert-base-italian-xxl-cased) model as basis.
 Then i've selected and extracted all the verses of all of the songs by a given author.
-I had to work at verse-level since i didn't have evidence of the strophe for all the lyrics, and it was computationally too costly work at lyric-level.
-Which means that the model is not able to caputure the general structure of a song.
+I worked for the most at verse-level since i didn't have evidence of the strophe for all the lyrics and it was computationally costly to work at lyric-level: I trained a model directly on the lyrics, but i had to impose the encoding limit to 100 tokens and it provided very poor results.

 The dataset was built by sequentially replacing each word of each verse with the special token, for example:
  | |